-C450 Television Production Workshop (for Nonmajors) (3 cr.)
-Television production principles and practices for students in other disciplines.
+C450 Television Production Workshop (3 cr.) (for nonmajors) Television production principles and practices for students in other disciplines.
 Emphasis on practical studio experiences with special attention to the roles of the writer, producer, and director.
 No prior knowledge of media required.
 May not be counted for credit in the telecommunications major emphasis.
 Lab arranged.